 The FSU (Foundation Studies Unit) at AOU Oman under the supervision of the Foundation Studies Unit prepares students (in both modes of study: open education and sponsored students) for their higher education studies and hence precedes the first formal year of specialization courses.
 The courses in the FSU have zero credit and the assessment mechanisms only determine if a student has acquired the desired learning outcomes.
 However, it may require a student to take level/course again if he /she does not score the minimum in the assessments and the final exams.

 - Mathematics (Basic Math and Applied or Pure Math)

 - General Study Skills

-Though the AOU has branches in other countries, the GFP at these branches is not unified as it is tailored to students’ needs.
-At AOU Oman, the GFP is following the standards set by the Ministry of Higher Education.
+Though the AOU has branches in other countries, the GFP is not unified as it is tailored to students’ needs in each branch.
+At AOU Oman, the GFP follows the standards set by the Ministry of Higher Education.

 It is also possible for a student to clear all three levels of English.
 In this case, the student may directly enter post foundation English Courses (2 levels) but still may have to take IT and Math foundation courses if the score secured is not acceptable.

 As the GFP at AOU Oman is designed to provide a strong foundation to students in language, IT and Math skills, it is imperative that students try to attend all classes for the semester.